iosdevzone/IDZSwiftDataTaskPublisher/README.md

 dispatchMain()
 ```

-Downloads and prints the HTML for http://example.com.
+This example downloads and prints the HTML for http://example.com.